Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By the OracleFreel free to post your ideas below.

 Shopping early and trying a variety of options such as thrift stores and on-line sites can help to find the best price on prom dresses.
 This is a guide about finding an inexpensive plus size prom dress.

 A inexpensive formal dress can be found by secondhand shopping, if you have time to look.
 This guide is about finding a cheap prom dress.

 To get a good deal when looking for your prom dress, go further afield than your local mall!
 Go to Resale shops where they have designer dresses for a lot less.
-Or look for something vintage.
-If you have a nice dress, you could even resell it, bringing down your costs even further in the long run.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.